farhiongit/c_thread_pool/README.md

 A handler `threadpool_monitor_to_terminal` is available for convenience:

-- It can be passed as the second argument of `threadpool_set_monitor`.
+- It can be used as the second argument of `threadpool_set_monitor`.
 - It displays monitoring data as text sent to a stream of type `FILE *`, passed as the third argument of `threadpool_set_monitor`.
   `stderr` will be used by default if this third argument is `NULL`.

+A filter `threadpool_monitor_every_100ms` is available for convenience:

+- It can be used as the fourth argument of `threadpool_set_monitor`.
+- It permits to monitor not more often than every 100 ms.

 ### Manage data